californiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Are California Divorce Records available online?

 California divorce records are not maintained centrally but by an individual trial court in each county.
-Hence are provided by the Clerk of each Superior Court.
+Hence, they are provided by the Clerk of each Superior Court.

-Divorce records are court records that may be found on the court case information portal provided by each Superior Court on its local website.
-Information provided on these portals is not representative of the complete divorce records and may not indicate the finalization of the divorce case.
-These portals are relevant to determine the case number to request the actual divorce papers.
-Note, for counties whose Superior Courts do not provide a case lookup service on their website, visit the Clerk’s office at the courthouse.
+Divorce records may be found on the court case information portal provided by each Superior Court on its local website.
+Information provided on these portals does not represent the complete divorce records and may not indicate the finalization of the divorce case.
+These portals are relevant to determining the case number to request the actual divorce papers.
+Note that for counties whose Superior Courts do not provide a case lookup service on their website, visit the Clerk's office at the courthouse.

-Similarly, Superior Courts in more populous counties like Los Angeles provides separate access to the public to request certified electronic copies of divorce decrees online.
-This is done under the provision of the state’s statute; Government Code sections 68150 (a) (f) (g).
+Similarly, Superior Courts in more populous counties like Los Angeles provide separate access to the public to request certified electronic copies of divorce decrees online.
+This is done under the provision of the state's statute, Government Code sections 68150 (a) (f) (g).

 How Do I Seal My Divorce Records in California?

-A court order is required to seal a publicly available divorce record in California.
-For copies of divorce records held by the California Department of Public Health, Vital Records office (CDPH-VR), citizens may appeal to have such copies sealed from public access.
+A court order is required to seal California's publicly available divorce records.
+Citizens may appeal to have copies of divorce records held by the California Department of Public Health, Vital Records office (CDPH-VR) sealed from public access.

-It is usually difficult to secure an order to seal divorce records in California.
+Securing an order to seal divorce records in California is usually tricky.
 The judge may not grant a sealing order solely on the agreement of both parties.
 A party seeking to seal a divorce record is required to apply with relevant reasons to justify the request.
-Confidential or private information that should not be divulged, such as financial details, are some of the tenable reasons for successful application to seal a record.
+Confidential or private information that should not be divulged, such as financial details, is one of the tenable reasons for a successful application to seal a record.

-When an application is accepted, the judge sends a written order to the CDPH-VR to the effect.
-Consequently, the CDPH-VR will restrict the divorce record from public access.
-As with most court applications, requestors are advised to retain the service of a solicit to get a divorce record sealed.
+When an application is accepted, the judge sends a written order to the CDPH-VR.
+Consequently, the CDPH-VR restricts the divorce record from public access.
+As with most court applications, requestors are advised to retain the services of a solicitor to get a divorce record sealed.

 disclaimer